 Redd Dewatering

-No redd dewatering field data similar to that used for the Sacramento or American River (see Appendix 11K) are available for salmon or steelhead in the Feather River.
-The reduction in flow from the spawning to the dewatering flow was used directly as a proxy for redd dewatering.
-Redd dewatering was evaluated only for the High Flow Channel (HFC) of the river (downstream of Thermalito Afterbay Outlet) because none of the Project alternatives affects flow in the Low Flow Channel (LFC).
+No redd dewatering field data similar to that used for the Sacramento or American River (Appendix 11K) are available for salmon or steelhead in the Feather River.
+The reduction in flow between the spawning month and the month with the lowest flow during the following incubation period was used as a proxy for redd dewatering.
+This method is similar to those used for the Sacramento and American Rivers because they are all based on reductions in flow.
+However, it is less complete than those methods because they, unlike the Feather River method, also use information on river stage or redd distributions.
+As such, the validity of the results for the Feather River is less certain.
+Redd dewatering was evaluated only for the High Flow Channel (HFC) of the river (downstream of Thermalito Afterbay outlet) because none of the alternatives affects flow in the Low Flow Channel (LFC).
 The spawning and dewatering flows downstream of the Thermalito Afterbay outlet for each month of steelhead spawning, as estimated by CALSIM II, were used to compute the reduction in flow under Alternatives 1, 2, and 3 and the NAA.
 Larger reductions are assumed to increase the percent of redds dewatered and to have a potentially negative effect on the species’ populations.
 The use of monthly time-step flow estimates like those obtained from CALSIM II modeling likely underestimates redd dewatering rates.
 This potential bias is expected to equally affect the NAA and Alternatives 1, 2, and 3.

-The results for the Feather River steelhead spawning and incubation period (December through May) show little effect of Alternatives 1, 2, and 3 on flow reductions and, by extension, on steelhead redd dewatering (Table 11N-19).
+The results for the Feather River steelhead spawning and incubation period (December through May) show no adverse effect of Alternatives 1, 2, and 3 on flow reductions and, by extension, on steelhead redd dewatering (Table 11N-19).

-Habitat Availability
+Habitat Weighted Usable Area

 Spawning Habitat Weighted Usable Area

-To evaluate the effects of Alternatives 1, 2, and 3 on steelhead spawning habitat, steelhead spawning WUA was computed from the steelhead spawning WUA curve for the Feather River (Payne and Allen 2004) (Figure 11K-8) for CALSIM II flows below Thermalito Afterbay under Alternatives 1, 2, and 3 and the NAA during the December through May Feather River steelhead spawning and incubation period.
+To evaluate the effects of Alternatives 1, 2, and 3 on steelhead spawning habitat, steelhead spawning WUA was computed from the steelhead spawning WUA curve for the Feather River (Payne and Allen 2004) (Figure 11K-8) for CALSIM II flows below Thermalito Afterbay under Alternatives 1, 2, and 3 and the NAA during the December through March Feather River steelhead spawning period.

 There are no differences greater than 5% between Alternatives 1, 2, and 3 and the NAA means in steelhead spawning WUA in the Feather River High Flow Channel (Table 11K-20).
 This result indicates that Alternatives 1, 2, and 3 would have only minor effects of steelhead spawning WUA in the Feather River.